jacobproffer/blog/content/japanese/japanese-update.md

 thumbnailAlt: ""
 ---

-Four years have gone by without a Japanese post.
-Since I wrote [Two Years Studying Japanese]({{< ref "/japanese/two-years-studying-japanese.md" >}}) in 2020, I've continued to study Japanese every day.
+Within the four years since I wrote Two Years Studying Japanese, I've been to Japan twice and have continously studied Japanese every day.

 ## WaniKani